Myanmar civil war (2021–present): Declaration of war

 On 7 September 2021, the NUG declared a state of emergency across the nation and launched what they called the "people's defensive war" against the SAC.
 The declaration of war increased the number of skirmishes and clashes between PDF militias, EAOs and the SAC across the country.
 According to the NUG in September 2021, over 1,700 SAC soldiers had been killed and 630 wounded in fighting during the preceding three months.
 Several major clashes took place from September to October in Chin State, Sagaing Region, Magwe Region, Kayah State and Shan State.

 On 18 September, the Pa-O National Army, a pro-SAC militia active in the Pa-O Self-Administered Zone, aided the SAC in capturing a resistance base near Aungban.

 By late September 2021, 8,000 residents of Thantlang town, Chin state, fled to Mizoram, India after their houses were set ablaze by the SAC army.
 Ambushes by anti-SAC forces in Shan State also killed at least 20 soldiers.
 On 16 November 2021, SAC forces overran and captured the base camp of Kalay PDF in southwestern Sagaing Region, killing 2 fighters and capturing 9 Kalay PDF medics.

 In October, SAC-controlled media reported that at least 406 junta informants had been killed and 285 wounded since 1 February in targeted attacks by resistance forces.

 Initial conflict (September 2021 – August 2022)

 2021–2022 dry season campaigns

-According to analyst Matthew Arnold, the civil war's momentum passed critical threshold by the end of the 2022 dry season where the revolutionary sentiment had grown into a broader social and armed resistance that the SAC could no longer suppress.
+According to analyst Matthew Arnold, the civil war's momentum had passed a critical threshold by the end of the 2022 dry season, when revolutionary sentiment had grown into a broader social and armed resistance that the SAC could no longer suppress.
 Towards the end of 2021, direct armed clashes gave way to more bombings, explosive devices and landmines.
 The PDF, with strong ground support from local communities, attacked soft government targets like police stations, outposts and military-owned businesses.
 Through these, the resistance became more organised as they seized weapons, underwent training and communicated between units through the help of the NUG and allied EAOs.
 According to the Karen National Union, roughly 2,200 SAC soldiers and militiamen were killed in the first half of 2022.